What is Peer Debriefing in Qualitative Research?

 How to conduct peer debriefing?

 There are different approaches to peer debriefing.
-You can set up meetings with debriefers at some specific stages of the research process or hold regular sessions throughout the entire process until the study is completed.
+You can set up meetings with debriefers at specific stages of the research process or hold regular sessions throughout the entire process until the study is completed.

 Some of the activities you can carry out during the peer debriefing meetings include:

-Searching for areas that need more detailed descriptions.
+• Searching for areas that need more detailed descriptions

 Providing feedback after peer debriefing